event-driven-robotics/WiN-GUI/README.md

 If you implement a new model, and want to make it available for the community, let us know!

 ## Write your own template for the sensor visualization
 For those who want to give there GUI the perfect personal glance can change the sensor visualization to reflect the physical setup.
-The default will be a grid, shown in the example is the iCub fingertip map.
-TODO here will be the description of default settings and possibility to include a personal visualization.
+Implementing a custom visualization must be able to handle the splitting of each sensor stream into two streams.
+In other words: two layouts are needed: 1. the orignal and 2. twice as many as the original.

 ### Packages you might need to install